Philip Bartelme

 Philip George Bartelme (August 16, 1876 – May 3, 1954), also known as P.G.
-Bartelme and sometimes spelled "Barthelme", was the second athletic director of the University of Michigan, holding the position from 1909-1921.
-Bartelme is credited with bringing the sports of basketball, hockey and swimming to varsity status at Michigan and with leading Michigan back into the Big Ten Conference after its withdrawal in 1907.
+Bartelme and sometimes spelled "Barthelme", was the second athletic director of the University of Michigan, holding the position from 1909 to 1921.
+Bartelme is credited with bringing the sports of basketball, hockey, and swimming to varsity status at Michigan and leading Michigan back into the Big Ten Conference after its withdrawal in 1907.
 The only athletic directors to serve a longer tenure at Michigan are Fielding H. Yost (1921-1940), Fritz Crisler (1941-1968), and Don Canham (1968-1988).
 After leaving Michigan in 1921, Bartelme spent the rest of his career in the world of professional baseball, serving as the president of the Syracuse Stars (1922-1925), the head of the St. Louis Cardinals' farm system in the 1930s, president of the Sacramento Solons (1936-1944), and a scout for the Brooklyn Dodgers.
 Bartelme's baseball career was closely tied to that of Branch Rickey, who Bartelme had hired as Michigan's baseball coach in 1910.

 University of Michigan

 A native of Chicago, Illinois, Bartelme was a student manager for the 1902 Michigan Wolverines football team.
 On November 1, 1902, Michigan played Wisconsin at Marshall Field in Chicago before a crowd of 23,000.
 The stadium became so densely packed that one of the temporary grandstands hastily erected to support 400 people collapsed, injuring several.
-The game was stopped for ten minutes while order was restored, and Bartelme immediately gave the order that no more tickets were to be sold.
+The game was stopped for ten minutes while the order was restored, and Bartelme immediately gave the order that no more tickets should be sold.
 Thousands were turned away.

 Bartelme became Michigan's second athletic director in 1909 following the resignation of Charles A. Baird.
-He was appointed to the position on March 24, 1909 by the university's Board of Regents at a salary of $2,700 per year.
+He was appointed to the position on March 24, 1909, by the university's Board of Regents at a salary of $2,700 per year.
 He took over the position on July 1, 1909.

 When Bartelme took over as athletic director, Michigan had withdrawn from the Western Conference.
-One of his principle accomplishments was the return of Michigan to the conference.
-In September 1909, Barthelme made his views known:"I always have thought that Michigan's place is in the conference, and moreover, I have thought that when conditions were so we could return, it would be the only thing for us to do.
+One of his accomplishments was Michigan's return to the conference.
+In September 1909, Barthelme made his views known:"I always thought that Michigan's place is in the conference, and moreover, I have thought that when conditions were so we could return, it would be the only thing for us to do.
 However, I am not so sure that that time has come."

 He noted that the "training table" was the biggest obstacle to Michigan's rejoining the conference.
-Bartelme noted that the training table was "a great factor in getting the men into the condition necessary for hard football" and avoiding serious injuries.
+Bartelme said the training table was "a great factor in getting the men into the condition necessary for hard football" and avoiding serious injuries.